Reuncông

-The rencong (Acehnese: reuncong, Dutch spelling: rentjong, British spelling: renchong) is a type of knife originating in Aceh, Indonesia.
+The rencong, or renchong (Note: Reuncông (EBAYD) /ace/, Reuntjông (Husaini), رنچوڠ (Jawoe), also called Rintjông; Rencong; Rentjong) is a type of knife originating in Aceh, Indonesia.
 Originally a fighting weapon, it is most often seen today in the martial art of pencak silat and worn during traditional ceremonies.

 Description

 The rencong is slightly L-shaped and has a sharp blade with a slightly convex back.
 The blade can vary in length from 10 to 50 cm.
 The blade can be straight or cranked like a kris.
 It is held in a scabbard of wood, ivory, horn, or sometimes even silver or gold.
 The rencong is worn on one's belt around the waist.

 The design of a rencong depends largely on the social status of its owner.
 The most common type is made of brass or silver steel with a sheath of wood or buffalo horn.
 The rencong used by royalty is more ornate and less functional.
 Royal rencong have sheathes of ivory and blade made from gold, engraved with Quranic verses.